What are those ingredients?

 This is a simple overview.
 Down to the right is the “high quality” shredded coconut.
 It’s a bit to coarse to use for baking like that – or the result will get very chewy.
 So what I do is I “milk” it and get the bi-product you can see to the left.
 Much finer and dryer – perfect for baking!
 Part of that I color with beetroot juice and get the upper left, pink, version.
 Use as healthy sprinkles on cakes or cupcakes (or ice cream)!
 And the beige heap up to the right is coconut flour.
 Read below for more on that.

 This is not shredded coconut.
-Big difference!
 Coconut flour is a fine powder that I use in small amounts because if you use too much the result will be dry and tasteless.
-However it does balance the texture and keep the cake from being overly moist and chewy which it easily gets when you bake with nuts and coconut instead of traditional flour.
 You might find coconut flour in your organic shop – next to other types of special flours, or otherwise order online.
-Also here price vary a lot so do compare.
-I recommend the brand Govinda – a German brand that has high quality for a relatively small price.

 Seeds are a great substitute for standard (grain) flours.
 I use ground sunflower seeds, sesame seeds and linseeds (also called flax seeds) a lot and linseeds have a great affect on texture.
 It sucks up fluid and binds together similar to how normal flour works.
-Linseeds are also one of these very healthy things we should eat regularly so why not include them in our treats J. The seeds can be found next to dried fruit, nuts and healthy snacks in the shop, and are mostly not that expensive.
-But still – I buy them in Germany to save a few bucks.
+Linseeds are also one of these very healthy things we should eat regularly so why not include them in our treats.

 Many of my recipes call for dried dates, apricots or raisins.
 These are added for sweetness but also for the texture – to make the result sticky or chewy.
 In cakes or muffins you can substitute the dried fruit with a bit extra honey, but in some cookies or non-baking treats you’ll need the texture as well as the sweetness.
 Always grind them first and do it together either with coconut, nuts or seeds to get the best result.